AdobeDocs/commerce-learn.en/help/merchant/users-roles-permissions.md

 activity: use
 ---

-# Users, user roles, and permissions
+# Users, roles, and permissions

 If there are others on your team or service providers who need access, you can create a separate user account for each and assign restricted access based on their business needs.
 To limit the websites or stores that Admin users can access, you must first create a role with limited scope and only the necessary resources selected.
 Then, you can assign the role to a specific user account.
 Admin users who are assigned to a restricted role can see and change data only for websites or stores that are associated with the role, but cannot change any global settings or data.